csf-dev/CodingStandards/CSharp/NetNamespaces.md

 # .NET namespaces
 Namespaces offer a mechanism by which to **logically organise** your types.
 Namespaces are most useful when they are **clear** and **intuitive**.

-A pitfall to avoid is over-designing the namespaces within a solution.
+*Avoid over-designing* the solution's namespace hierarchy; think twice before creating a new namespace.
 A good rule of thumb is to keep to within *a maximum of four* levels/segments of name.
 Most of your types *should appear within the first two/three levels* of namespace.
-Be careful not to create new namespaces too quickly.

-The first level of namespace (sometimes the first two levels) for a given .NET project is reserved for the [root namespace].
+The very first level (sometimes two levels) for a given .NET project is reserved for the [root namespace].

 [root namespace]: RootNamespace.md